-the mortgage is nearly paid off, you’re earning more money than you ever have in your life, and retirement is right around the corner.
-That is if you’ve done your planning.
+The kids are almost out of the house, the mortgage is nearly paid off, you’re earning more money than you ever have in your life, and retirement is right around the corner.
+That is, if you’ve done your planning.
 You’re 50s should be the time in your life that you see all you have planned for starting to take shape.
 At this point, you should be feeling confident about your financial position.

 Even if you feel like you are on track to reach your retirement goals, you need to remember that now isn’t the time to make a mistake.
 You’re in the fourth quarter of this game, and there is no time for fumbles or turnovers!
 Now is the time to keep marching down the field and run up the score on the scoreboard.
 It is more critical now than ever to have a written retirement income plan.
 Do you know what your income will be each month in retirement?
 Do you know from which accounts you will first begin to withdraw income?
 Have you decided when your spouse and you will file for Social Security?
 You may have a few more years left before you retire, but you need to begin answering these questions now.